Sighard F. Hoerner: Contributions

-In 1945 and 1946, Dr. Hoerner prepared a manuscript for the book Aerodynamic Drag.
+In 1945 and 1946, Hoerner prepared a manuscript for the book Aerodynamic Drag.
 The technical publishing houses in New York City were not confident enough to bring a book as specialized as this to the market.
 As a result, he published the book himself in 1951, using a photo-offset process and sold copies of the book by mail order from his home.
 The book got very good reviews and demand was steady.
 In 1958 it was reissued as Fluid-Dynamic Drag.
 With the rapid progress in aerodynamics over the years, he prepared an update to the book, which was published in 1965.
 As before, the book was self-published by Hoerner Fluid Dynamics.
 This book contains documentation of the worldwide knowledge (at the time) of the sources of aerodynamic drag and the means to quantify aerodynamic drag.
 While substantial knowledge on this subject has been learned since 1965, this book is often the starting point in work where aerodynamic drag must be calculated.